gergelypolonkai/matrix-glib-sdk/README.md

 #  Matrix Client SDK for GLib

 This is a Matrix client-server SDK for GLib >= 2.40.
 As of now it mostly mimics the official Python SDK.
+The API and ABI are both very volatile as of now; don’t rely on any specific feature until the API is frozen.

 # Usage